AmarSaini/Optimizer-Benchmarks/README.md

 **Note: Conclusions are based on the Adam optimizer and OneCycle LR Scheduler.
 I haven't experimented with other optimizers to see if dropping their `state` is more impactful**

+*Edit Note: I'm not proposing to always throw optimizers away, I still believe the general guideline is to use the same optimizer and keep the history.
+Kindly share resources if anyone found results showing the importance of using the same optimizer :)*

 Thanks for reading :)